 Field faculty, staff, and volunteers are supported by research-based information generated at NC State, NC A&T State, and other land-grant universities.
 In North Carolina, university scientists conduct research in campus laboratories and at field stations, farms, and nurseries throughout the state.

-The North Carolina Department of Agriculture (NCDA) is a separate state agency that deals primarily with regulatory issues.
-For example, NCDA handles pesticide licenses and the enforcement of pesticide laws, is involved with marketing and promoting agricultural commodities, and runs a soil-testing service.
+The North Carolina Department of Agriculture & Consumer Services (NCDA&CS) is a separate state agency that deals primarily with regulatory issues.
+For example, NCDA&CS handles pesticide licenses and the enforcement of pesticide laws, is involved with marketing and promoting agricultural commodities, and runs a soil-testing service.

-- Extension volunteers play a critical role, connecting with nearly two million contacts in communities across the state.
+- Extension volunteers play a critical role, connecting with nearly two million people in communities across the state.

-- Over 4,000 Extension Master Gardener volunteers support programs and provide services valued at greater than $6.4 million.
+- Over 3,000 Master Gardener volunteers support programs and provide services valued at greater than $7 million.

-The NC Cooperative Extension Service is funded by the following sources:
+NC State Extension is funded by the following sources:

 - North Carolina General Assembly